Zam6969/FanslyGoalManager/README.md

 # FanslyGoalManager

+Features
+-Save Goals with the amount and label and description -Create presets to send that save locally in the user folder in the (fansly_config.json) folder -view current goals
+-Delete all goals
+-update goals

 <img width="1002" height="632" alt="FanslyGoalManager_4M11dMW14X" src="https://github.com/user-attachments/assets/1d1cdf27-edac-4df3-8034-3316f5c945e2" />

 you must use ur authorization token to use this and must get your chatroomid also